JonKrone/target-case-study/README.md

 - Fetching (and caching) each Route's Directions would not lead me to hitting API limits
 - The data exposed by the NextTrip API changes infrequently and updating caches every 24hrs is sufficient
 - The application is to be viewed in a Desktop-sized screen
-- The application in its toy-project form does not need to be very resiliant to unexpected behavior such as failing requests
+- The application, in its toy-project, form does not need to be very resiliant to unexpected behavior such as failing requests

 ## My time with the project